An Older Guy's VR First Love

 An Older Guy's VR First Love (VRおじさんの初恋, VR Ojisan no Hatsukoi) is a Japanese manga series written and illustrated by Violence Tomoko.
 It was serialized on Ichijinsha's Zero Sum Online website from August 2020 to March 2021, with its chapters compiled into a single volume released in April 2021.
 A 32-episode live-action television drama adaptation aired from April to May 2024.

+Synopsis

+Naoki Endō is a temp worker in his forties who plays a little girl character named Naoki in a virtual reality MMO game.
+When Naoki is told that the game's servers would be shutting down soon, he sees a mysterious, attractive woman named Honami and falls in love with her.